danschlz/danschulz.github.io/books.md

 **History** <a name="history"></a>
 - Barzun, _From Dawn to Decadence: 500 Years of Western Cultural Life, 1500 to the Present_
 - Gibbon, _The History of the Decline and Fall of the Roman Empire_
+- Durant
+  - _The Age of Louis XIV: The Story of Civilization, Volume VIII_
+  - _The Lessons of History_
 - Ward-Perkins, _The Fall of Rome_
 - Caesar, _The Civil War_
 - Goldsworthy, _Caesar: Life of a Colossus_